kanbanyte/sepa/assessments/srs.md

 which relies on predefined positions.
 By providing the cobot with a vision or sensing system, it will be able to detect and locate objects in real-time, which will increase its flexibility and autonomy.

-The project requires specialization in Computer Vision, Sensors, Robotics, and AI and software programming skills in C/C++, Python, OpenCV, PyTorch, and ROS2.
+The project requires specialization in CV, Sensors, Robotics, and AI and software programming skills in C/C++, Python, OpenCV, PyTorch, and ROS2.
 It will require research into state-of-the-art technologies to provide the cobot with a vision system to pick and place objects.
 The project is managed using Kanban and GitHub for implementation and source control.\
 The project will also follow SemVer for version control, and the documentation will be in Markdown format.